Reionization optical depth and CMB-BAO tension in punctuated inflation: Method and Results

 During the transient fast-roll phase, the energy gap in the potential is converted into kinetic energy, causing the phase-space trajectory to deviate from the slow-roll attractor.
 This deviation typically damps in an oscillatory manner, generating wiggles (oscillatory features) in the primordial scalar power spectrum.
 Figure~\ref{fig:Pk} shows several representative examples, with the key parameters $\lambda$ and $\delta\ln k$ indicated in the figure legend.
 Throughout this work, unless otherwise stated, parameters not explicitly shown in figures assume the default values listed in the last column of Table~\ref{tab:params}.

 From these examples, we observe that the amplitude and width of the main suppression feature in the scalar power spectrum are approximately proportional to $\lambda$ and $\delta\ln k$, respectively.
 In contrast, the tensor power spectrum exhibits a relatively simple step-like feature that resembles the form of the inflaton potential.
 The amplitude and width of this tensor step are controlled by $\lambda\delta\ln k$ and $\delta\ln k$, respectively.
+The three-parameter model successfully captures the main suppression behavior and the subdominant oscillatory patterns in the scalar power spectrum, while also maintaining consistency between the scalar and tensor power spectra within the single-field inflation framework.
+In comparison, the phenomenological parameterization adopted in J25—where the scalar power spectrum is suppressed by a factor of $\left(1-e^{-\sqrt{k/k_f}}\right)$ and the tensor power spectrum is neglected—does not account for these finer details.

 MCMC simulations were performed using cobaya and CAMB~\citep{COBAYA, COSMOMC, CAMB}, in which the default power-law primordial power spectrum was replaced with numerical results from the $\mathrm{erf}$ and $\tanh$ models.
 The analysis incorporates the following CMB datasets: Planck 2018 PR3 low-$\ell$ EE and TT~\citep{Planck18Params}, joint SPT+ACT+Planck likelihood at high-$\ell$~\citep{SPT25, ACTCmbOnly}, ACT DR6 lensing measurements~\citep{ACTDR6lensing}, and Bicep-Keck 2018 BB power spectrum data~\citep{BicepKeck2018}.
 For BAO we use the DESI DR2 data~\citep{DESIDR2}.
 Chain convergence was assessed using the Gelman–Rubin statistic and the Geweke diagnostic.